-The Center for Healthcare Research in Pediatrics (CHeRP) is a multidisciplinary research group located in the Department of Population Medicine (DPM).
+The Division of Child Health Research and Policy (CHeRP) is a multidisciplinary research group located in the Department of Population Medicine (DPM).
 CHeRP's mission is to conduct research that enhances health care decision-making by patients and their families, clinicians, and policymakers, and improves the quality of pediatric care in healthcare delivery systems.
 Please visit our CHeRP Twitter page for the latest news.

 CHeRP's association with Harvard Pilgrim Health Care offers special opportunities to conduct population-based studies of health care practices and health outcomes in large groups of patients and clinicians.
 CHeRP's investigators are Harvard Medical School faculty appointed in the DPM, the Department of Pediatrics, or both.